 Where it is

-You’ll find Cape Byron YHA on the Corner of Byron and Middleton Streets in Byron Bay.
+Corner of Byron and Middleton Streets in Byron Bay.

 Conclusion

 Have You Found This Blog Helpful?
-Then Why Not Buy Me a Coffee?
+Then, Why Not Buy Me a Coffee?

 Links

-If you’d like to read more of my blogs on Australia, you can find them on the following links; Queensland, South Australia, New South Wales, Victoria, Camping and Silo Art, or if you’re after New Zealand, the United Kingdom or Photography, you can click on their links.
+If you’d like to read more of my blogs about Australia, you can find them on the following links: Queensland, South Australia, New South Wales, Victoria, Camping and Silo Art.
+Alternatively, if you’re interested in New Zealand, the United Kingdom, or Photography, you can click the links for each.

 Travel Resources

-- Flights & Accommodation—You can search for the cheapest flights and accommodation using Booking.com, Skyscanner, Tripadvisor, and WayAway, which offers 5% cashback.
+- Flights & Accommodation—You can search for the cheapest flights and accommodation using AviaSales, Booking.com, or Tripadvisor.

 - Travel Insurance is the number one thing to pack when you’re travelling.
-Cover-More Australia, Cover-More New Zealand, EKTA, Travel Insurance Master, and Insubuy keep you insured during your travels.
+Cover-More Australia, Cover-More New Zealand, EKTA, Travel Insurance Master, and Insubuy provide insurance coverage during your travels.

 - Attractions—buy before you leave home with these great sites: Big Bus Tour, Get Your Guide, GoCity and Viator.

-- Sim cards—Try Airalo, the world’s first eSIM store, which solves the pain of high roaming bills by giving travellers access to eSIMs (digital SIM cards).
+- SIM cards—Try Airalo, the world’s first eSIM store, which solves the pain of high roaming bills by giving travellers access to eSIMs (digital SIM cards).

-If you want more, try my Travel Links and Resource page.
+- For more tips, try my Travel Links and Resources page.

 Did You Like This Post?
 Then Pin It!